debasmita-econ/debasmita-econ.github.io/_posts/2020-11-24-phd-applications.md

 - Why do you want to do a PhD?
 - What research topics are you interested in?
 Are you familiar with the current state of that field?
 - What research (or similar work) have you done in the past?
 Which parts of those projects did you own?
 Did you come up with the ideas?
 - Will you make it through a PhD program?
-Do you have perserverance, and can you work on your own?
+Do you have perseverance, and can you work on your own?
 - Why are you applying to Cornell?
 Which faculty are you interested in working with and why?
 (This can be just a few sentences total.)

 Different people evaluate statements differently, but I also think your writing style is important.
 You want to convey excitement and originality, while being very specific about what you want to do, what you've done, and how you view your research area.